VW and Audi TDI camshaft wear: camshaft, lifter, and bearing inspection and replacement - PD engine

 torque wrench (required!)

-engine specific timing belt tools, see the timing belt writeup for your engine linked below for details
+engine specific timing belt tools, see the timing belt writeup specific to your engine for details (linked below in the procedure)

 Repair procedure to replace camshaft on PD VW Jetta TDI engine, New Beetle, Golf, or Passat